Birds in Taiwan

 Japanese white-eye, taking off from a flower of a silk-cotton tree (Bombax ceiba), Tunghai University Park, Taichung.
 (Photo copyright © by Kaj Halberg)

 In Ancient Egypt, the sacred ibis (Threskiornis aethiopicus) was venerated as a symbol of the god of knowledge, Thoth, which is often depicted with the head of an ibis.
 Today, the sacred ibis is a common and popular species in zoological gardens worldwide.
-It often escapes, and populations in the wild have been established in e.g. France, Italy, Spain, the Canary Islands, Florida, and Taiwan.
+It often escapes, and populations in the wild have been established in France, Italy, Spain, the Canary Islands, Florida, Taiwan, and elsewhere.
 These populations are a great threat to many other birds, which breed in colonies.
-Ibises are predators, which can ravage colonies of terns and other birds by eating their eggs and young, and they also compete for nesting sites with e.g. cattle egret (Bubulcus) and little egret (Egretta garzetta).
+Ibises are predators, which can ravage colonies of terns and other birds by eating their eggs and young, and they also compete for nesting sites with other birds, including cattle egrets (Bubulcus) and little egret (Egretta garzetta).

 The sacred ibis has been introduced to Taiwan and is spreading steadily.
 This picture is from Dongshi, south-western Taiwan.
 (Photo copyright © by Kaj Halberg)